unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/03_wrappers/02_aws.md

 # Introduction

-APISpark allows you to to serve and store files based on existing [AWS S3](http://aws.amazon.com/s3/) buckets through a custom web API using APISpark AWS S3 file store wrapper.
+APISpark features a Wrapper File Store for Amazon [AWS S3](http://aws.amazon.com/s3/) buckets.
+The S3 Wrapper  lets you serve and store files from existing S3 buckets through a web API.

-This tutorial describes how to configure AWS S3 but simply lists what you need to collect from AWS administrators to configure APISpark.
+This guide doesn't explain how to configure AWS S3, but simply lists the information you'll need to collect from your AWS administrator in order to configure APISpark.

 >**Note:** You will need your AWS access key ID and secret access key to be able to use your AWS S3 account.